MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 of talented violinist roles in our economy, but there *is* such a surplus of programming roles for the time being.
-So the playing field is advantageous for people who want to pick up a laptop and start screeching out their first Ode to Code.
+So the playing field is advantageous for people who want to pick up a laptop and start screeching out their first little Odes to Code.

 <iframe width="420" height="315" src="https://www.youtube.com/embed/JPoSqKU2Lxw" frameborder="0" allowfullscreen></iframe>